todogroup/ospology/ospo-book/chapters/taxonomy.md

 # Taxonomy used for chapter navigation

-Open Source Program Offices (OSPOs) can be complex and diverse depending on their nature, organizational culture, goals, size, and more.
-To help readers quickly identify which sections of the book are most relevant to their interests, each chapter includes the following deliverables
+Open Source Program Offices (OSPOs) can be complex and diverse, depending on various factors such as their nature, organizational culture, goals, and size.
+To help readers quickly identify which sections of the book are most relevant to their interests, each chapter follows a consistent structure and includes the following deliverables: General Content, Assessment Checklists, OSPO Anti-Patterns, and *Continue Here* Resources.
+Additionally, throughout the chapters, readers will find concrete sections tagged with *segment tags*, which are explained below.

-## 🔖 Tag System
+## 🔖 Segment Tags

-This shows the types of segments that the content is most relevant to.
-These segments are organized within three main pillars.
-These pillars are key areas that has indirect impact on the creation, evolution of the OSPO and its perceived value to the organization.
+The tag system followed in the book aims to show the types of segments that the content is most relevant to.
+These segments are organized within `organizational goals` & `drivers of motivators` that has direct impact on the creation, evolution of the different OSPO roles and its perceived value to the organization.

-### [Pillar 1] Organizational Goals & Motivators

-This pillar answers questions related to goal alignment and drivers of motivation.

-**Goal Alignment**
+**Goal Alignment Definition:**
 Goal alignment refers to the process of aligning the goals and objectives of the OSPO with the overall mission and purpose of the organization and those entities that shapes the organization (e.g government laws).

-**Drivers of Motivation**
+**Drivers of Motivation Definition:**
 Motivation is the driving force that fuels people and entities to achieve their goals and reach their full potential.

-**Common Questions**

-* What does my organization does?
-* What's the mission and values of my organization?
-* How my organization is structured?
-* What is my organization trying to achieve with open source?
-* Why are they investing in open source?
-* Is open osurce being used already?
-If so, by wich mean and how?

-Collectively, the answers to these questions helps to understand to the reader how open source is being utilized within an organization, and how it contributes to its overall success and mission.

-**Categorization & Schema**
+### Segments Definition & Diagram

 * `📈 Business-Oriented`: OSPOs are usually established within for-profit organizations, such as enterprises, that are primarily focused on creating business value through the use of open source software.